chrokh/toow-old/_sources/chapters/compilation.md

 Console.WriteLine("Hello, World!");
 ```

+(top-level-statements)=
 Note how we said that the file *defines* the entry point of the program, not that it *is* the entry point.
 This is due to something introduced in C# 10 and .NET 6 known as "top-level statements".
-The details of this are not relevant now and we'll pick this discussion up again in the Chapter on Static classes [{numref}`Chapter %s<static-classes>`].
+The details of this are not relevant now and we'll pick this discussion up again in the chapter on [static classes](static-classes).
 However, you can think of the main file (`Program.cs`) as actually containing more code than you can see.
 It's as if the additional code is entered into the file automatically upon compilation.